VTLee/ldoughty.com/content/post/gitlab-cicd-with-spot-instances/index.md

 </p>

-In the end, we now run up to 5 concurrent `C5.xlarge` workers and now pay less than we did for a _single_ `M4.large` before!
+In the end, we now allow developers to spin up up to 25 concurrent `C5.xlarge` workers and with this configuration we now pay less than we did for a _single_ `M4.large` before!

-In order to do this, you'll need a lot of AWS permissions -- basically full admin, or the ability to work with your AWS admin to make some IAM policies.
-You'll also need access to the CI/CD section of your GitLab group or project.
+In order to follow the steps, you'll need to be your AWS admin, or be able to work closely with them to make some IAM policies.
+You'll also need access to the CI/CD section of your GitLab group or project (which typically meains Maintainer of the GitLab repo or group).

 At a minimum, this will cost $4/month, even if entirely unused.
 So if you're super low-budget, you probably want to find alternatives that can embrace Lambda and API gateway to capture merge requests and spawn workers.